 + + + + + + + + + + + + + + +

 was active online: He participated in a number of pastimes via the Internet including Doom

-Eric had an active online presence: He participated in a number of pastimes via the internet which included playing Doom deathmatches and being involved in a Quake team.
-He made websites where he posted about the games he played and had more than one screenname he chatted with on AOL and WBS.
+deathmatches and playing on a Quake team.
+He made websites where he posted about the games he played.
+He had more than one screenname he used to chat on AOL and WBS with.
 He distributed the levels (wads) he made for the first-person shooter games he liked to play.
-He posted the lyrics of his favorite songs on his websites and he wrote rage-filled rants about life, web-postings that became the subject of much public scrutiny after the April 20, 1999.
+He posted the lyrics of his favorite songs, and he wrote rage-filled rants about life -- web-postings that became the subject of much public scrutiny after April 20, 1999.

-In the months that followed the shootings, the contents of the pages were sealed by the FBI and it was hard to locate this info once AOL and WBS removed the content once the FBI was done with it.
-I managed to save several of the files from his accounts before the directories were deleted but the HTML files from the AOL accounts were already gone by that point.
-I did find the HTML from a couple of his WBS pages, which contained bad "Jo Mamma" jokes and song lyrics.
-Through various sources I tracked down scans of the text versions of several of his AOL pages but it's only the text the investigators printed out; what the actual website looked like is lost.
+In the months that followed the shooting at Columbine High, the contents of his webpages were sealed by the FBI.
+It was difficult to locate this information afterward as AOL and WBS removed the content once the FBI was done with it.
+I managed to save several files from his accounts before the directories were deleted, but the HTML (webpage) files were already gone by the time I was able to access them.
+I did find the pages from a couple of his WBS pages, which contained bad "Jo Mamma" jokes and song lyrics.
+The Columbine Report had scans of the text versions of several of his AOL webpages, but it's only the text.
+What the actual websites looked like is gone for good.